 What Does Not Amount to Special Reasons

-A special reasons argument is raised to explain why the offence was committed, it does not relate to you, or your personal circumstances.
+An argument is raised to explain why the offence was committed, it does not relate to you, or your personal circumstances.
 Loss of employment, financial hardship, loss of your home, a clean driving record or good character do not amount to special reasons, because they do not relate to the commission of the offence.

 The Difference Between Special Reasons and Exceptional Hardship

-Special Reasons Arguments relate to why the offence was committed or circumstances connected to the offence, as an example a person may commit the offence of Speeding because they are taking a friend or relative to hospital due to a genuine emergency.
-This could potentially amount to special reasons, because the person accepts committing the offence of speeding however, the reason for committing the offence was the medical emergency.
+Special Reasons Arguments relate to why the offence was committed or circumstances connected to the offence.
+As an example a person may commit the offence of Speeding because they are taking a friend or relative to hospital due to a genuine emergency.
+This could potentially amount to special reasons because the person accepts committing the offence of speeding.
+However, the reason for committing the offence was the medical emergency.

 Exceptional Hardship relates to personal circumstances, for example an endorsement of 3 penalty points may render someone becoming a ‘totter’ and receiving a Driving Ban.
 An Exceptional Hardship Application would focus on the consequences of a driving ban and the hardship caused to others because of the driving ban.